-Woven Image's EchoPanel® 12mm is distributed worldwide through international sales offices, Australian sales offices and international distribution partners.
+Woven Image's EchoFlex is distributed worldwide through international sales offices, Australian sales offices and international distribution partners.
 Logistics modes used include road, sea and air.

-To enable customized calculations of the A4 transport impact, unit transport impacts for different modes are provided in the Additional Environmental Information section.
+During the reporting period, the product was sold in Australia and was not transported by sea or air.
+However, to enable customised calculations of the A4 transport impact, unit transport impacts for different modes are provided in the Additional Environmental Information section.